echen/sparta/README.md

 4. Launch the app with `ruby app.rb`.

 ## TODOs

-* Add dashboard functionality
+* Add dashboard functionality.
-* Support multiple databases better
+* Support multiple databases better.
+* Make it easier and more obvious to fill out the necessary fields for different chart types.